HomeTop HeadlinesGrammy Winner Has 2 Words to Say to the Nation

 In Columbia Heights, Minnesota, a five-year-old named Liam Conejo Ramos and his father were detained by ICE agents.
 They were later released from an ICE facility in Texas after nationwide outcry.
 In the aftermath, schools in the Columbia Heights School District closed on Monday, February 2, 2026, due to bomb threats.

 Attorney General Pam Bondi announced the arrests of Ian Davis Austin and Jerome Deangelo Richardson in connection with a church protest at a St. Paul, Minnesota church on January 18.
-They joined others who have been charged in the incident, including Don Lemon.
+They joined others who have been charged in the incident, including former CNN-Host Don Lemon.

 Bad Bunny has consistently leveraged his influence to address immigration issues and advocate for Latino communities.
 His activism extends beyond his music to political issues impacting Puerto Ricans and other Hispanic Americans.
-His Grammy speech, delivered to his millions of followers across social media platforms, was broadcasted globally during one of music’s most prestigious events.
+His Grammy speech, delivered to his millions of followers across social media platforms, was broadcast globally during one of music’s most prestigious events.

 Immigration enforcement has become a cornerstone of Trump’s second term.
 The administration has broadened ICE operations throughout the country, leading to an uptick in detentions and deportations.
 This has sparked protests, debates over sanctuary cities, and legal challenges from civil rights organizations.

 The Grammy Awards provided Bad Bunny with a prominent stage to deliver his message.
-Historically, award shows have served as platforms for artists to make political statements, from Marvin Gaye’s Vietnam War-era performances to Beyoncé’s Super Bowl show themed around Black Lives Matter.
+Historically, award shows have served as platforms for artists to make political statements, from singer Marvin Gaye’s Vietnam War-era performances to Beyoncé’s Super Bowl show themed around Black Lives Matter.
 Bad Bunny’s concise yet impactful commentary continued this tradition of utilizing entertainment industry platforms to address societal and political issues.

 In addition to Album of the Year, Bad Bunny also took home Grammys for Best Música Urbana Album and Best Global Music Performance, further expanding his impressive repertoire of awards.
 These categories recognize urban Latin music, including reggaeton, Latin trap, and other genres that have witnessed a surge in global popularity in recent years.
 His album’s triumph underscores the ongoing mainstream acceptance of Spanish-language music in the U.S. market.